 Kyle Appleby, CA—CFO

 Kyle Appleby is a Chartered Accountant, and a graduate of York University with a degree in economics.
-He has over 18 years experience in Canadian public accounting.
+He has over 18 years of experience in Canadian public accounting.
 Since 2007, he has served as CFO and Director for multiple companies, during which time he was consistently CFO for Renforth Resources.
 He has experience in finance, accounting, tax, administrative experience in diverse industries including Junior Mining, Investment Funds, Manufacturing and Distribution.
 Appleby is a member in good standing of the Canadian Institute of Chartered Accountants and the Institute of Chartered Accountants of Ontario.

-Wally Rudensky CA, CPA—Independent Director, Audit Chair
+Wally Rudensky CA, CPA—Independent Director and Audit Chair

 Wally Rudensky has served on the Board of Directors since April 2012.
-He has over 25 years experience in public accounting, having served with Arthur Anderson (now Deloitte).
+He has over 25 years of experience in public accounting, having served with Arthur Anderson (now Deloitte).
 He has extensive experience in taxation and finance with particular attention to corporate reorganizations in the domestic and international markets, including expertise in Colombia.
 By utilizing his skills in finance, tax and administration, he has taken on the role of CFO for various private and publicly traded companies.

 David Wahl, PEng, PGeo, ICD.D—Technical Director

 David Wahl has served on the Renforth board since June 2012.
 He is the President and CEO of Southampton Associates Inc. He has 35 years of national and international mineral industry experience from his background as a Partner in several well recognized Canadian consulting firms and as technical advisor to National Financial Institutions, Provincial and Federal Government Agencies, exploration and mining companies and national legal and accounting firms.